unpackdev/solgo/README.md

 2. **Java**: You need Java version 11 or higher installed to generate the parser.
 You can download Java from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 After installing Java, make sure to set the `JAVA_HOME` environment variable to the location of your Java installation.

-3. **ANTLR4**: The ANTLR4 parser generator is already included in this repository as .jar files, which can be found in the [antlr](/antlr) directory.
+3. **ANTLR4**: The ANTLR4 is already included in this repository as .jar, which can be found in the [antlr](/antlr) directory.
 You don't need to build it separately.
 The current version used is 4.13.0.

 Once you have completed these steps, you can start developing and testing your changes.
 To run the tests, use the command `make test` from the root directory of the repository.